zhangsiyu1103/dis_project/README.md

 For Siyu:
-# change how to update view on the manager side
+# change how to update view on the manager side: done
-# table_shard declared with correct type
+# table_shard declared with correct type: done
-# hash_table needs to be modified with the idea of nested mapping
+# hash_table needs to be modified with the idea of nested mapping: done

 For Xiang:
 # handle re_view_kind logic
 # handle fail_kind handling logic (need to copy from two servers)
 # Implement the rerouting protocol
 # move can be to the left or right -> so need to distinguish two cases

+# Look in to client implementation to update the handle of manager massgage